 The regime still refuses to let Baquer leave Iran to get medical treatment.
-Baquer requires "immediate surgery for a 95-97% blockage in one of his internal carotid arteries-the pair of main arteries that supply blood to the brain," according to an October 2021 letter from his American lawyers to an official in the office of the U.N.
+In the fall of 2021, Baquer required "immediate surgery for a 95-97% blockage in one of his internal carotid arteries-the pair of main arteries that supply blood to the brain," according to an October 2021 letter from his American lawyers to an official in the office of the U.N.
 High Commissioner for Human Rights.
-Attorney Jared Genser had claimed earlier in 2021 that 80 percent of the artery was clogged, greatly increasing Baquer's risk of getting a stroke.
+Attorney Jared Genser had claimed earlier that year that 80 percent of the artery was clogged, greatly increasing Baquer's risk of getting a stroke.
 He also now reportedly suffers from acute depression and adult-onset, stress-caused epilepsy.

 The lawyers' letter said that if Baquer got surgery in Iran, he would continue to suffer from severe stress that would impede his post-surgery recovery, and also would likely become infected with COVID-19, which has ravaged Iran and overloaded its medical system.
+Moreover, Siamak Namazi's lawyer called on the regime to permit Baquer to go abroad for surgery.
+Barring that, attorney Hojjat Kermani said, Tehran should furlough Siamak to allow him to be with his father.